hard-zero1/TOAVPhotos/README.md

 ## Install

-If you don't have Android Studio, you can download the [TOAVPhotos_v1.0.apk](https://github.com/hard-zero1/TOAVPhotos/releases/download/v1.0/TOAVPhotos_v1.0.apk) file from the initial release to the Android device.
+If you don't have Android Studio, you can download the [TOAVPhotos_v1.0.1.apk](https://github.com/hard-zero1/TOAVPhotos/releases/download/v1.0.1/TOAVPhotos_v1.0.1.apk) release file to the Android device.
 Open the downloaded .apk file to install the app.
 You will be required to allow the installation from unknown sources in the settings.
 (You might need to do that before opening the .apk file.
 The option should be called "Unknown sources" and be located in some "Security" section of the system settings.)
+*On Android 5.0 (Lollipop) or higher*, when first starting the app you will be asked to select a directory.
+A folder "TOAVPhotos" will be created in the selected directory where you can put the file tree with your photos.
+You won't be able to navigate through the app to places higher in the file system tree than the directory that you selected.
+It can't be changed in the future without uninstalling and reinstalling the app.
+The first time you open the camera view you will be asked for the permission the access the camera.
-When first using the app you will be asked to grant the permissions to access the file system (for maintaining the file tree) and the camera (to take photos).
-The app creates a directory "TOAVPhotos" in the file system for the file tree with your photos.
+*On older Android versions* (the lowest supported version is Android 4.1, Jelly Bean) you will be asked for file system access permission when first starting the app and the "TOAVPhotos" directory will be created on the highest accessible file system tree level.

 If you have Android Studio, you can import the project as decribed below.
 Then, you can use Android Studio to build and install the app.